Renewing your spirit one bite at a time

 *Sourdough pumpkin scones can be shaped into 6 thicker wedges if desired.

-• Place each wedge on the baking sheet and place it into the refrigerator for at least 1 hour.
+• Place each wedge on the baking sheet and place it into the freezer for at least 30 minutes to 1 hour.
 Sourdough pumpkin scones can be refrigerated overnight and baked in the AM if desired.

 Brush and bake & make the maple glaze